 - 1. The reasons for the evolution of the anomalous large brains of Homo sapiens are explored in Humanity's Conundrum: Why do we suffer?
 And how do we heal?
 Zigmond, David (2021).
 Filament Publishing. - 2.
 Of course, in reality nothing can occur out of a vacuum.
 The UN statement, I believe, was intended to draw thoughtful attention to the complex causes behind the shocking eruption of violence.
-The Israeli angry rejection of this notion was probably because, in their shocked rage, they saw anything but outright condemnation as a form of exculpation.
+The Israeli immediate and angry rejection of this notion was probably because, in their shocked rage, they saw anything but outright condemnation of the attack as a form of exculpation.

 This is not necessarily so: for example, criminal justice may establish criminal guilt, but criminology researches the causes of the act.
 The two are perfectly compatible, though choreography clearly needs care.
+This essay is an attempt at a kind of criminology.

 - 3. The Israeli West Bank settlers are a good example of a religious-myth based ideology assuming and executing superior rights and powers: by nature such fundamentalism is non-negotiable.
-In Israel's complex proportional representative parliament, the canny veteran Prime Minister, Benjamin Nethanyahu, currently grants these settlers their specious 'rights' in return for their support, and thus retains his parliamentary majority. - 4.
+In Israel's complex proportional representative parliament, the politically canny veteran Prime Minister, Benjamin Nethanyahu, currently grants these settlers their specious 'rights' in return for their support, and thus retains his battling parliamentary majority. - 4.
 In the Realpolotik of negotiations and treaties, and whatever the interest extracted for the USA, the Marshall Plan was, more widely, an extraordinary success.
 Historically it is hard to find an initiative of equal effectiveness or endurance.
 (Technically the Marshall Plan was confined to Western Europe, but Japan was similarly treated.) - 5.
-The Marshall Plan was comprehensively funded in a way that enabled Japan and Germany (the vanquished) to genuinely and fully compete in trade and manufacture within two decades with the USA (the victors). - 6.
-This contrasted sharply with those Eastern European countries that did not receive the Marshall Plan because they were sequestered by the USSR.

-The fate of East and West Germany for the next forty years demonstrates this clearly.

-7. At the time of writing (the start of 2024), this is unlikely as long as Benjamin Nethanyahu successfully remains in power with the support of the right-wing settlers.
+The Marshall Plan was comprehensively funded in a way that enabled Japan and Germany (the vanquished) to genuinely and fully compete in trade and manufacture within two decades with the USA (the victors).
+Such equality in both competition and cooperation prevented a regression to erstwhile grievances and humiliations. - 6.
+This contrasted sharply with those Eastern European countries that did not receive the Marshall Plan because they were sequestered and punitively controlled by the USSR; humiliation festered. - The fate of East and West Germany for the next forty years demonstrates this clearly. - 7.
+At the time of writing (spring 2025), this is unlikely as long as Benjamin Nethanyahu successfully remains in power with the support of the right-wing religious fundamentalist settlers.
 Many regard this as a kind of Faustian Pact: the serious consequences surely are instructive for all democracies, particularly those based on proportional representation.